jrsoftware/issrc/README.md

   Unicode Inno Setup:

   We compile all of Inno Setup's projects under Delphi 2009 with Update 3.

+  Newer Delphi versions should also work but will lead to significantly larger files.

   Non Unicode Inno Setup: